Post By rolygate

 NEVER design a metal tube APV to work with reversed polarity and a positive machine casing

-An exception to this might be for example if you have a robust internal insulator such as a thick mylar internal battery sheath that totally and absolutely prevents the battery can from shorting out, and cannot fail.
-But there are no good reasons to do this, in any case.
+An exception to this might be for example if you have a robust internal insulator such as a thick mylar internal battery sheath that totally and absolutely prevents the battery can from shorting out, and cannot fail; but there are no good reasons to design a device with a live casing.

 It's still extremely poor engineering practice to design a device with a positive case even if 'safety measures' are taken, and no engineer worthy of the name would do it.
 It's the kind of beginner's mistake that results, eventually, in them becoming experts - after a long period of time and many mistakes that cost money or injury.
 You can't blame beginners who weren't taught properly for making this kind of mistake; it's just that you don't want to be buying products created during their learning process...

 Why do people want to insert batteries the wrong way round?

 Perhaps because a battery that fails will vent first from the positive end - you can see the tiny gas vents around the positive terminal at the top.
 All rechargeables have these.
 Maybe the device being used only has gas vents at the bottom, so that the user assumes that it will be safer if the battery pos terminal is by the tubemod's gas vent.

 There are so many faults in this reasoning that it is futile listing them and would take too much space.
 Just don't do it.